Kim Kardashian Flaunts Cleavage In Bondage-Inspired Black Outfit

 In the first photo, the Keeping Up with the Kardashians star is seen sporting a skimpy black corset with multiple straps that lead up to a collar.
 Kim wore the bondage outfit while placing her hands on top of her head, as she had her long, dark hair styled in sleek strands that fell down her back.

-Kardashian wore a full face of her new makeup products, which included darkened eyebrows, dramatic smokey eyes, thick lashes and eyeliner.
+Kardashian wore a full face of her new makeup products, which included darkened eyebrows, dramatic smokey eyes, thick lashes, and eyeliner.
 She also added a bronzed glow, pink blush on her cheeks, and a nude lip color on her plump pout to complete the glam look.

 Kim then went on to share photos of her new makeup products with her followers.
-The mother-of-four also headed over to her Instagram story to reveal the line is her favorite one to date, and that she was sending out promo items to some very special women, who were killing it in the 90’s.
+The mother-of-four also headed over to her Instagram story to reveal that the line is her favorite one to date and that she was sending out promo items to some very special women who were killing it in the ’90s.

 Her list included Heather Graham, Janet Jackson, Jodie Sweetin, Candace Cameron Bure, Drew Barrymore, Tori Spelling, Winona Ryder, Fiona Apple, Courtney Love, Katie Holmes, Jennifer Love Hewitt, Tyra Banks, Neve Campbell, Monica, Alicia Silverstone, Brandy, Jennifer Aniston, Julia Roberts, Liv Tyler, and so many more.